 Hannah Kasper Levinson

-Hannah Kasper Levinson grew up in Ossining, NY and received a BFA in Painting from Tyler School of Art (Philadelphia and Rome) and an MFA from the Glasgow School of Art in Scotland.
-Her paintings have been exhibited near and far and she has created artwork for Cabinet Magazine and the band Yo La Tengo.
-She has taught her process-based art classes for children in Los Angeles and NYC and is the art teacher at Brooklyn's Hootenanny Art House.
-Hannah loves to visit pre-k classrooms and after school clubs as a guest artist as well as organizing art playdates in private homes.
-In Hannah's classes children are free to create, explore materials, and make their own decisions in a nurturing environment.
+Hannah grew up in Ossining, NY and received a BFA in Painting from Tyler School of Art (Philadelphia and Rome) and an MFA from the Glasgow School of Art in Scotland.
+Her paintings have been exhibited near and far, including with Exit Art and Saatchi in New York.
+She has taught her process-based art classes for children in Los Angeles and NYC and is the art teacher at Brooklyn's Hootenanny Art Annex where she leads classes for ages 15 months through 2nd grade as well as collaborative family classes.
+Hannah loves to visit early childhood classrooms and after school clubs as a guest artist as well as organize art playdates and parties in private homes.
+Hannah’s passion for children’s art lies in open-ended materials, the capability of the child, and in a collaborative, social approach.
 Hannah lives in South Slope with her husband and two children.
 See Hannah's paintings at hannahkasper.com and follow @thisgreatforest on Instagram for her art practice for kids.

 Performer and educator, Anath Benais holds a bachelor's degree in Hebrew Literature and Civilization from University Paris VII.
 She has been teaching language (French and Spanish) as well as music at preschool and elementary levels in New York City private schools since 2010.
 A registered "Music Together" instructor, Ms. Benais has formally trained in music and dance in styles and countries as diverse as classical and jazz in Israel to Middle Eastern dance and Arabic music in Egypt and France.
 In films, on stage, and on recordings, she has performed internationally as a vocalist, songwriter, actress and dancer, including at the BlueNote and City Winery in New York City.
 She is the musical curator of "The Rough Guide to Bellydance" (a CD/DVD set) as well as the narrator of the documentary "Corpus Christi."
 Having taught classical Egyptian dance for over a decade, Anath continues to build her own portfolio of musical compositions in Brooklyn, where she resides with her husband and young son.